timmyreilly/intro-to-flask/README.md

 3. Install virtualenvwrapper or virtualenvwrapper-win
 4. Create a virtual environment
 5. Install flask
+6. Run our flask project
-6. Checkout the next branch
+7. Checkout the next branch

 ## 1. Install Python